 They were originally made because it took most people ages to watch videos or look at hi-res photos on their computers because the internet connections were too slow.
 From a technology point of view, there's no need for them any more.
 I think it's maybe to do with people being able to use gifs on social networking sites to express themselves in gifs instead of words.

 Stüssy jacket, Asger Juel Larsen pants, Vans shoes, American Apparel hat; vintage Radio Days swimsuit, vintage fur coat; Nike jacket, American Apparel pants, adidas shoes, Primark socks

-I guess maybe it's that thing where people start to fetishize dying or redundant technology—like we've seen in the last half-decade or so with VHS, Polaroids, and cassette tapes.
-So anyway, how did you get into the art of gif-making?
+I guess maybe it's that thing where people start to fetishise dying or redundant technology – like we've seen in the last half-decade or so with VHS, Polaroids, cassette tapes, etc. So anyway, how did you get into the art of gif-making?

 So everything you shoot turns to gif?

 Yeah, it's not that easy.
 It takes 35mm film and produces four images on that film which I scan and digitally overlay.
 It's taken a while to master, but I can turn them around pretty quick now.

 Cassette Playa Jacket, Element shirt, Kush Skateboards T-shirt, Cottweiler track pants, Nasir Mazhar hat

 Why do you think it works well for fashion, then?